X-Ray Tube Daily Seasoning (Warming)

 The most common over looked procedure when performing daily radiography.

 Ray-Pac has been involved with the manufacturing and sales of medical rotating anode X-ray tubes for over thirty five years.
-The Original Equipment Manufactures can make it hard to find good information on operating and installations of their new equipment.
-Their hopes are to have them come for all service repairs and installations.
+The Original Equipment Manufacturers can make it hard to find good information on operating and installations of their new equipment.
+Their hopes are to have them use the OEM for all service repairs and installations.

 There are private medical equipment service companies that can save you money for installations and repairs of your facilities imaging equipment.
 The X-ray technicians in the radiology departments may not have been educated in the daily warming procedures of their new equipment.

-All x-ray tube manufactures recommend daily warming procedures in their operating manuals before 100 KV or higher exposures are initiated.
+All x-ray tube manufacturers recommend daily warming procedures in their operating manuals before 100 KV or higher exposures are initiated.

 Caution

-(This was a quote from a manufactures operations manual.)
+(This was a quote from a manufacturers operations manual.)

 Always age (warm) the x-ray tube unit before starting radiography.
 In particular, if x-ray tube voltage is set to over 100 kV, warm-up should be done on a daily basis.